CELTA Courses Austin, Texas

 Why take CELTA if I already have an masters degree or a teaching degree?

 Having the CELTA in addition to an MA gives you an advantage over candidates who have a masters.
-While there are a variety of masters programs (both TESOL and non-TESOL masters, say English literature, etc), because CELTA training is standardized and monitored by Cambridge worldwide and known internationally, employers will know exactly what standard of teaching to expect from a job candidate holding a CELTA.
+While there are a variety of masters programs (both TESOL and non-TESOL masters, say English literature, etc), because CELTA training is standardised and monitored by Cambridge worldwide and known internationally, employers will know exactly what standard of teaching to expect from a job candidate holding a CELTA.

 I have no previous teaching experience.